files-community/Files/README.md

 We welcome discussions and contributions to our repository, however to help maintain a healthy community, please read our [code of conduct](https://github.com/files-community/Files/blob/main/CODE_OF_CONDUCT.md).

+## Privacy
+We use App Center to track which settings are being used, find bugs, and fix crashes.
+All the information that is sent to App Center is anonymous and free of any user or contextual data.

 ## FAQ
 Have any questions?
 Check out our [documentation site](https://files.community/docs)!